County Commission opposes City of Dunwoody

 That's the official position adopted by the Board of Commissioners Tuesday.
 In a 5-1 vote, the board said it would oppose Dunwoody or any other community in DeKalb creating a new city.

-State Sen. Dan Weber, R-Dunwoody, said Tuesday the action was expected by a group he contends fears losing power and control through incorporation.
+State Sen. Dan Weber, R-Dunwoody, said Tuesday the action was expected by a group he contends fears losing power and control through incorporation.and

 Any new city would take over such issues as planning, police, fire, parks and road work, the critical direct services for most residents.
 Commissioners would be relegated to issues such as health services, senior centers, libraries and the jail.